 Your videos are available to view or download below.
 Please do not share this link with others.
 This link is solely intended for purchasers of the 2025 video set.
 Thank you for your cooperation!

-• The downloads are massive because of the length of the show, so be sure that you have enough hard drive space (and a good internet connection) before attempting to download.
+The downloads are massive because of the length of the show, so be sure that you have enough hard drive space (and a good internet connection) before attempting to download.
 If a download fails, it’s usually because the internet connection was not strong.

-• Many computers or devices will have difficulty playing back some versions of the videos, especially 4K videos.
+Many computers or devices will have difficulty playing back some versions of the videos, especially 4K videos.
 If your machine won’t play back the downloaded files, consider viewing them using the embedded players above.

-• These files will be available for download for at least six months, but may be taken offline at that time.
+These files will be available for download for at least six months, but may be taken offline at that time.

-• For other questions, please email [email protected] and we’ll get back to you as soon as possible.
+For other questions, please email aaron@kerrvillephoto.com and we’ll get back to you as soon as possible.

 Ranch real estate photography is one of the most rewarding (but also one of the most challenging) types of visual storytelling in the real estate world.
 Ranch properties are often remote, diverse in terrain, and rich with potential, which makes capturing their essence both an art and a logistical puzzle.
-In this post, we’ll explore some of the most important factors that influence a successful ranch photo or video shoot and the decisions agents and property owners must make to get the best results.
+In this post, we’ll explore some of the most important factors that influence a successful ranch photo or video shoot and the decisions agents and property owners must have to get the best results.

 As with all marketing efforts, budget plays a key role in determining the possibilities for your shoot.
 While everything is possible with the right budget, often we present options that have given our clients the most bang for the buck over the years while avoiding some of the budget pitfalls that are unique to this genre of visual storytelling.